ilya-maltsev/access_tickets/README.md

 This plugin made for approving access requests and account access to some assets such as websites, servers and other IT entities.

-For any questions of this plugin (example for full plugin version with access templates & simply approvement features) you can send email i.y.maltsev@yandex.ru
+For any questions of this plugin (and for get full plugin version with access templates & simply approvement features, lists of expired access rights & etc) you can send email i.y.maltsev@yandex.ru
 ###
 RU:
 ###